LinusErikNilsson/Group4-Todo/readme.md

 2. Run `npm install`
 3. Run `npm start`
 4. Open the Expo app on your phone and scan the QR code
+5. When the application launches, be sure to allow permission requests for location (And others when prompted to in-app)

 ## Specifications